Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/environments_file.md

 The environments file is a YAML file used to define to which environment(s) to deploy configurations.

-In the file, you declare the environment url and the name of the environment variable to use for the API token.
+In the file, you declare the environment URL and the name of the environment variable to use for the API token.

 Deployment can be done on a single environment or on several environments.